Skip to navigation Skip to content

 • UNK (Unknown)

-Service Officers should not manually code these codes.
+Service Officers must not manually record the NRE/UNK codes.
 When one of these codes has been recorded, Service Officers must verify the customer's correct relationship status and update the system using the appropriate code from the below table.
 There is no time requirement for applying these codes.
-For example, a customer does not need to be de facto for a certain period before they are considered partnered.
+For example, a customer does not need to be in a de facto relationship for a certain period before they are considered partnered.
 They also can be applied indefinitely until they need to be updated to record when a customer's relationship status changes.

 Description